la2050/archive/_projects/2015/learning-through-service-at-holy-family-school.md

   enriched through community connections.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23605%252Fdisplay%252FFullSizeRender-2.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- HFS hopes to transform the way education integrates learning through service by transforming our service-learning initiative into a model program and catalyst for change.
-Through programming, research and evaluation we hope to develop an innovative and replicable service-learning curriculum characterized by meaningful partnerships, reflection and enriched instructional strategies.
-  We believe that we learn from the people we serve and that curriculum is enriched through community connections.
 Where will you be working?:
   - San Gabriel Valley
 How do you plan to use these resources to make change?: